lepiaf/sapient-bundle/README.md

 * Seal response
 * Verify a response from another API

+## Demo

+You can check out this project and run demo locally [sapient-bundle-demo](https://github.com/lepiaf/sapient-bundle-demo)

 ## How to install for Symfony 4 (not yet implemented)

 If you use Symfony 4, a recipe exists and it will install all automatically.